 The populace of the Midwest American village of Midwich suddenly all go to sleep at once.
 After six hours, the people wake and not long after that all the women of child-bearing age discover that they are pregnant.
 The children are all born with pure blonde hair and demonstrate great intelligence.
 As they grow up, the children demonstrate the ability to operate as a group mind and be able read thoughts and control the minds of the townspeople.
 Any that oppose them are mentally driven to kill themselves.

 Village of the Damned (1960), based on John Wyndham’s novel The Midwich Cuckoos (1957), was a British entry into the 1950s alien invader genre.
 It was crafted with an eerie tension that travelled well into that place of psychological anxiety that the better American equivalents of that era inhabited.
+It also spawned a lesser sequel with Children of the Damned (1964).
 This remake comes from John Carpenter, the cult genre director responsible for the likes of Dark Star (1974), Halloween (1978), Escape from New York (1981), Starman (1984) and Big Trouble in Little China (1986).

 Alas, Village of the Damned is probably the weakest film in John Carpenter’s generally worthwhile oeuvre and falls well short of its predecessor.
 It is doubly disappointing in that Carpenter also made The Thing (1982), a remake of the 1950s classic The Thing from Another World (1951), which succeeded in brilliantly redefining the original.
 In this case, John Carpenter’s remake of Village of the Damned only succeeds in missing everything that made the original so tautly atmospheric.